david-poindexter/HotcakesCartItemCount/README.md

 Styling can be added to **HotcakesCartItemCount.ascx** utilizing CssClass or inline styling.

 #### MS Build Support
 We have added support for MS Build to this project.
-When building the project in **Debug** mode, all appropriate files are automatically copied to a DNN instance setup at **/../../..\Website**.
+When building the project in **Debug** mode, all appropriate files are automatically copied to a DNN instance setup at **/../../../Website**.
 When building the project in **Release** mode, the project automatically creates a Private Assembly package for installation via DNN's Host > Extensions.
 The package is located within the **~/Install/Modules** directory of the local development DNN instance.
 Should you want to just download the latest installation package, you can get it from the **Releases** page for this project.

 #### Manual Installation
-Until then, only one folder needs to be manually created and two files copied over to the DNN instance file/folder structure.
+Only one folder needs to be manually created and two files copied over to the DNN instance file/folder structure.
 <br />
 <br />
 ##### Create folder